Things to Do in Dominica

 Travel Tips

-Money: Eastern Caribbean Dollar (XCD) is preferred over US dollars for better exchange rates.
-Bring cash as ATMs are limited outside Roseau and Portsmouth.
-Budget accommodations and local restaurants often don't accept credit cards.
+Money: The Eastern Caribbean Dollar (XCD) is the official currency, though US dollars are widely accepted.
+Bring cash as many local establishments don't accept cards.
+ATMs are limited outside Roseau and Portsmouth.
+Budget approximately $75-100 USD daily for mid-range travel including meals and activities.

 When to Visit